richgieg/LinuxServerConfig/README.md

 #Linux Server Configuration

-This is the fifth project in my pursuit of the Full Stack Web Developer Nanodegree from Udacity.
+This is the fifth and final project in my pursuit of the Full Stack Web Developer Nanodegree from Udacity.
 Following is Udacity's description for this project:

 You will take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
 A deep understanding of exactly what your web applications are doing, how they are hosted, and the interactions between multiple systems are what define you as a Full Stack Web Developer.
 In this project, you’ll be responsible for turning a brand-new, bare bones, Linux server into the secure and efficient web application host your applications need.